Emmanuelayeni3000/ELIVRA/README.md

-# WedVite - Wedding Planning Console
+# Elivra - Elegant Event Invitations

-A comprehensive wedding planning application built with modern web technologies to help couples and wedding planners manage every aspect of their special day.
+A comprehensive event planning application built with modern web technologies to help couples and event planners manage every aspect of their special celebrations.

 ## 👨‍💻 Developer